 Although it can be finicky, this is a great solution if you don’t want to destroy the phone booth by drilling into it – or permanently committing to the number of shelves and height.

 However, using the rods alone may not be a solution for very heavy objects.
-I was still nervous that the rods might slip once weight was added.
-I noticed that the boards happened to intersect a few of the holes in the phone receiver graphic on the sides of the phone booth.
+Moreover, I was still nervous that the rods might slip once weight was added.
+Noticing that the boards happened to intersect a few of the holes in the phone receiver graphic on the sides of the phone booth, I got to work mark a few with green tape.

 Hubs predrilled where I marked and screwed in the stainless steel screws.

 You really can’t notice the screws once they’re installed – or the lightly scratched-in graffiti!
-Apparently, Netty loves you 🙂
+Apparently, Netty loves someone 🙂

 With the shelves secure, this is what we ended up with.
 There’s no need to place screws on the bottom (there are no original holes near the bottom and the shelf is well supported by the original metal lip along the back anyway).